 Surfshark is a newcomer in the VPN world, and this is the first time it has been stacked up against others in a VPN comparison.

 At the moment, it only has a network that comprises 800+ servers over 50 countries.

 Users should keep an eye on this service because it does deliver a high speed that is better than many other major VPN services.
 Not only this, during leak testing, it was found to be rock solid with its encryption and protocol support.

-Like the ones before, it can unblock Netflix, CBS, Hulu, and Amazon Prime among others.
-It supports torrenting on all servers, and has device support that covers Windows, MacOS, iOS and Android as well as FireTV.
+Like the ones before, it can unblock Netflix, CBS, Hulu, and Amazon Prime, among others.
+It supports torrenting on all servers and has device support that covers Windows, macOS, iOS and Android, and FireTV.

 It also runs its own DNS server service, so even these are kept in house and away from any snoopers.

 The biggest downside being it is so new, and if it continues, it could be the fastest UK VPN in years to come.